bleak-alpha/Arch-Scripts/README.md

 After its done installing `paru`, `paru` will download and install these aur packages:
 * `birdtray` Thunderbird Email systray
 * `pnmixer` PulseAudio systray
-* `brave-bin` Brave, A chromium-based web browser (I have a potato laptop so i cant afford to compile)
+* `brave-bin` Brave, A chromium-based web browser (I have a potato laptop so I cant afford to compile)
 * `pulseaudio-modules-bt` AptX Bluetooth Drivers (for my headphones)
 * `sublime-text-3` A GUI text editor
 * `spotify` A music streaming service (as if you didn't know)